Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Methods

 We then tested whether the resulting distribution was normally distributed using a Shapiro-Wilk test.
 As the data were not normally distributed in all cases (all W-values $>$ 2964 and all p-values $< 9.4\times10^{-9}$ for JaxMaze; all W-values $> 2966$ and all p-values $< 1.3\times10^{-10}$ for Craftax), we tested whether the proportion of evaluation trials with partial reuse was significantly greater than $0.5$, using non-parametric, one-sided Wilcoxon signed-rank tests.

-\textbf{RTs during partial reuse (\figref{fig:jaxmaze} C\&D)}.
+\textbf{RTs during partial reuse (Figure 3 C\&D)}.
 An episode of $T$ steps contains $T$ response time (RT) measurements.
 Each RT measurement corresponds to the time between when an image is seen by a subject to when they hit a key in response.
-We applied all statistics to log-transformed RT measurements because these approximately satisfy the Gaussian distributional assumptions of our regression analyses.
+RT measurements have a skewed distribution.
+A standard method to deal with this is to log-transform RTs so that they approximately satisfy Gaussian distributional assumptions~\citep{whelan2008effective,ulrich1993information}.
+Thus, we applied all statistics to log-transformed RT measurements.
 In this analysis, we either look at the maximum RT value across all $T$ steps or the very first one.
 To evaluate log RTs on reuse and non-reuse choices, we used linear mixed effects models (LMEs) with the following equation: $RT=B0 + B1 \times p_{\tt reuse} + B2 \times (1 | \text{subject ID}) + \epsilon$.
 In this equation, B0 is a constant and $\epsilon$ is residual error.
 The fixed effect (path score) is a binary variable indicating whether subjects partially reused a training path (1) or followed a new path (0) on a given evaluation trial.
 The random effect $(1 | \text{subject ID})$ models random intercepts for each subject.
 LMEs were used in these cases because the path score measure was choice dependent, as opposed to being manipulated experimentally.
 A significant B1 coefficient with a negative sign indicates significantly lower RTs when subjects partially reused the training path.

-\textbf{RTs during juncture and starting point manipulations (\figref{fig:jaxmaze} H\&J)}.
+\textbf{RTs during juncture and starting point manipulations (Figure 3 H\&J)}.
 To test whether people were faster when placed along the training path at evaluation, we first computed the log RT for the training junction and non-training junction evaluation trials.
 We then took the difference in log RT between these evaluation trials for each subject and tested whether the resulting distribution was normally distributed using a Shapiro-Wilk test.
 As the data were not normally distributed, we used one-sided Wilcoxon signed-rank tests to test whether subjects were significantly faster when placed along the training path at evaluation.
 An equivalent statistical analysis was used to compare RTs for on-path and off-path evaluation trials.